The Localization Method Applied to $k$-Elongated Plane Partitions and Divisibility by 5: Introduction

-Such a family is generally associated with a sequence of modular functions $\mathcal{L}:=\left( L_{\alpha} \right)_{\alpha\ge 1}$, in which each $L_{\alpha}$ effectively enumerates the congruence of $a(n)$ modulo $\ell^{\alpha}$.
+Until recently, it was assumed that the genus of the underlying modular curve was responsible for the complications.
+For a given partition-like function $a(n)$, a typical infinite congruence family modulo powers of a given prime $\ell$ will have the form in which $n$ is the inverse of some fixed positive integer modulo $\ell^{\alpha}$, and Such a family is generally associated with a sequence of modular functions $\mathcal{L}:=\left( L_{\alpha} \right)_{\alpha\ge 1}$, in which each $L_{\alpha}$ effectively enumerates the congruence of $a(n)$ modulo $\ell^{\alpha}$.
 This sequence of modular functions is in turn associated with a given compact Riemann surface $\mathrm{X}$, a classical modular curve.
 The topological properties of this curve have a profound impact on the difficulty in proving the associated congruence family.

 In particular, it was found that for (\ref{origconjecR5711}) with $\ell=5,7$, the associated modular curves have genus 0.
 On the other hand, in the case of (\ref{origconjecR5711}) for $\ell=11$, and for the Andrews--Sellers congruences proved in \cite{Paule}, the associated modular curves have genus 1.
 It was therefore assumed that our understanding of partition congruences when $\mathrm{X}$ has genus 0 was complete.
 The discovery that classical techniques are not sufficient to prove all genus 0 congruences is quite recent.